codeforamerica/open311_facebook/README.md

 - Upload these files to your server.
 - Rename htaccess to .htaccess on your server.
 - Open config/constants.php
 - Change CITY_LAT, CITY_LONG, CITY_NAME, and STATE_ABBR to the appropriate values.
+Find your city's coordinates at http://www.travelmath.com (use decimal form, not degrees)
 - Keep this file open as you will need to change several settings throughout the installation process.

 Privacy Policy